ORDER AND OPINION

 A reasonable jury could conclude that GE acted irrationally when it failed to consider Plaintiffs overall tenure with the company and focused instead on his short tenure in a position to which GE had recently demoted him.
 Although Plaintiffs claims based on his termination as a Regional Sales Manager are time barred, a jury could consider the circumstances surrounding that termination in determining whether GE discriminated against Plaintiff *969 when he was ultimately laid off from the Transmission Leader position.
 When Plaintiff was terminated from the Regional Sales Manager position, he was replaced by a substantially younger employee who lacked Plaintiffs experience and education.
 A reasonable jury could conclude that transferring Plaintiff to the Transmission Leader position and then laying him off within a year was part of an overall scheme to terminate Plaintiff based on his age.

 A reasonable jury could also find that GE acted irrationally when it failed to consider Plaintiffs successful sales record as a Transmission Leader during the year before he was terminated.
-Plaintiff had the best sales record among Bilia's Transmission Leaders.
-Bilia testified that he did not consider sales as one of the best indicators of a Transmission Leader's performance, but a reasonable jury could find this testimony unpersuasive.
-Furthermore, although Bilia considered primarily subjective factors in ranking his Transmission Leaders, he failed to review Plaintiffs previous reviews from his other years at GE.
+Plaintiff had the best sales record among Bilia’s Transmission Leaders.
+Bilia testified that he did not consider sales as one of the best indicators of a Transmission Leader’s performance, but a reasonable jury could find this testimony unpersuasive.
+Furthermore, although Bilia considered primarily subjective factors in ranking his Transmission Leaders, he faded to review Plaintiffs previous reviews from his other years at GE.
 At the time of the RIF, Plaintiff had worked for Bilia for less than a year.
 A reasonable jury could conclude that Bilia rationally should have considered Plaintiffs previous performance.
 Bilia was naturally more familiar with the work of the other two Transmission Leaders who had worked for him for a longer period of time, which may have predisposed those two employees to receiving higher subjective ratings from Bilia.

 Indeed, had Bilia chosen to terminate Plaintiff simply because he preferred the other two Transmission Leaders who had more experience working for him, that decision would not have necessarily indicated age discrimination.
-But GE's use of a complex matrix evaluation system raises questions about GE's intentions.
+But GE’s use of a complex matrix evaluation system raises questions about GE’s intentions.
 A reasonable jury could conclude that GE transferred Plaintiff to the Transmission Leader position and then terminated him at the first possible opportunity based solely on his lack of seniority in the new position to which GE had assigned him.
-The fact that Plaintiff scored lowest on Bilia's matrix evaluation may have provided GE with a nondiscriminatory reason to terminate Plaintiff, but Plaintiff has presented sufficient evidence upon which a reasonable jury could conclude that he was singled out for termination based on his age and that the use of the matrix was pretext for age discrimination.
-See Reeves, 530 U.S. at 147, 120 S.Ct.
-2097 ("Proof that the defendant's explanation is unworthy of credence is simply one form of circumstantial evidence that is probative of intentional discrimination, and it may be quite persuasive.").
+The fact that Plaintiff scored lowest on Bilia’s matrix evaluation may have provided GE with a nondiscriminatory reason to terminate Plaintiff, but Plaintiff has presented sufficient evidence upon which a reasonable jury could conclude that he was singled out for termination based on his age and that the use of the matrix was pretext for age discrimination.

-Therefore, the Court DENIES Defendants' Motion for Summary Judgment with respect to Plaintiffs ADEA and state age discrimination claims based on GE's elimination of his position as a Transmission Leader.
+Therefore, the Court DENIES Defendants’ Motion for Summary Judgment with respect to Plaintiff’s ADEA and state age discrimination claims based on GE’s elimination of his position as a Transmission Leader.

 C. Age Discrimination Claims Against Individual Defendants